awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/03-configure-desktop.md

 1. Obtain IP address of scheduler server
     1. In the AWS console, navigate to the CloudFormation page.

-    1. Select the root stack named "mod-xxxxxxxxxxxx", where 'x' is a randomized alpha-numeric string, and click **Outputs**.
+    1. Select the root stack named "soca-xxxxxxxxxxxx", where 'x' is a randomized alpha-numeric string, and click **Outputs**.

         ![](../imgs/cfn-ee-stack.png)